NagariaHussain/doppio/README.md

 ![Unit Tests](https://github.com/NagariaHussain/doppio/actions/workflows/python-app.yml/badge.svg)

-A Frappe App to setup and manage single page applications (using Vue 3 or React) on any other custom Frappe App.
+A Frappe App to setup and manage single page applications and custom desk pages (using Vue 3 or React) on your custom Frappe App.

 ## Installation